MicrosoftDocs/azure-docs/articles/advisor/advisor-cost-optimization-workbook.md

 ### Azure Reservations

 Review Azure Reservations cost saving opportunities.
-Use filters for subscriptions, a look back period (7, 30 or 60 days), a term (1 year or 3 years) and a resource type.
+Use filters for subscriptions, a look back period (7, 30 or 60 days), a term (1 year or 3 years), and a resource type.
 Learn more about [What are Azure Reservations?](../cost-management-billing/reservations/save-compute-costs-reservations.md) and how much you can [save with Reservations](https://azure.microsoft.com/pricing/reservations).

 ### Azure savings plan for compute

 Review Azure savings plan for compute cost saving opportunities.
-Use filters for subscriptions, a look back period (7, 30 or 60 days) and a term (1 year or 3 years).
+Use filters for subscriptions, a look back period (7, 30 or 60 days), and a term (1 year or 3 years).
 Learn more about [What is Azure savings plans for compute?](https://azure.microsoft.com/pricing/offers/savings-plan-compute) and how much you can [save with Savings Plan for Compute](https://azure.microsoft.com/pricing/offers/savings-plan-compute).

 ## Usage Optimization